 - Ask any questions that you have before you begin writing.
 Don’t write a single word until you are clear on the direction.
 If you have to schedule another call with the client for clarification, do it.
 The client would much rather take the time up front that receiving a document that isn’t what they were expecting.

 - Since tone can often be hard to capture, ask the client for samples of the tone and style that they are looking for.
-Either from past deliverables or if they are just starting, from other companies whose content they admire.
-I also find it helpful to see examples that they do not like as well.
+Either from past deliverables or if they are just starting, from other companies with content they admire.
+I also find it helpful to see examples that they do not like.
 If the client has multiple examples on their website, ask them to send you links to the content that is particularly effective.
 Don’t just emulate content on their website without checking since brands often hire a writer because they are not thrilled with their current content and you don’t just want to automatically give them more of the same.

 - Write a clause about revision cycles in your contract.
 One way to reduce endless revision cycles is to ask for a clause in your contract stating the number of revision cycles that will be included in your fee and stating an additional charge for each additional cycle.
 I have found that the mere inclusion of this clause encourages clients to be more concise in their revision cycle and wrap the project up more quickly.